cioccarellia/kite/README.md

 </p>

 ## TLDR
-Fed up with typing `ContextCompact`, `resources` and `context` all over your apps to access your resources?
+Fed up with typing `ContextCompat`, `resources` and `context` all over your apps to access your resources?
 Say no more.

 <details open><summary>Gradle</summary>